selivan/thinclient/USAGE.md

 Do not:
 * Remove package virtualbox-guest-utils
 * Remove openssh-server
-* Change type and settings of first interface
+* Change type and settings of first network interface

 If you do one of this actions, then you should do further work inside template virtual machine manually, without vagrant.

-After work, inside template machine:
+After all work is done, inside template machine:

 `cd /vagrant`
 `./build.sh all`